haysconun/blastospim-processing-pipeline-Jupyter/README.md

 ### Note potential issue

-This has only been tested for mac and linux machines.
+This has only been tested on mac and linux machines.

 ## Correction of segmentation and tracking